itchono/trajectorize/README.md

 * Gravity assist flyby routes

 Computationally-intensive code is implemented in C, with a Python wrapper made using `cffi`.
+C code follows mostly C89, with some C99 features used.
+It has been tested against the latest versions of GCC (on Linux) and MSVC (on Windows 10).

 # Installation
 The package is still in development at this time, but you can install it from source.